rtrader58/AZ-140T00-Configurring-and-Operating-Microsoft-Azure-Virtual-Desktop/AZ-140T00 Learning Path 2 Errata.md

 ### Exercise 2: Validate Azure Virtual Desktop environment

 Task 1: Install Microsoft Remote Desktop client (MSRDC) on a Windows 10 computer <br>
-Step 8:  Step 8:  after launching Edge, select the prompts to not sync account data - My have to click on Open file to run <br>
+Step 8: after launching Edge, select the prompts to not sync account data - My have to click on Open file to run <br>

 ## Lab - Implement and manage storage for AVD (AD DS) ~30 Minutes

 ### Exercise 1: Configure Azure Files to store profile containers for Azure Virtual Desktop <br>

 Task 3:  Enable AD DS authentication for the Azure Storage account <br>
 Step 2:  Expand v0.2.5 by clicking on Assets > click on AZFilesHybrid.zip to download the latest version <br>
 Step 6:  When prompted select "Yes to All" <br>
 Step 8:  Run the single cmdlet that starts with $storageaccount.
 Verify the output looks like what is in the grey box <br>

 Task 4:  Configure the Azure Files RBAC-based permissions <br>
 Step 3:  you may have to exit back to Home then back to the file Share <br>
 Step 5:  Paste the role in the search box, then select the role <br>
 Step 7:  Paste the role in the search box, then select the role <br>